Renault Megane E-Tech Review 2024

 "Unlike the Cupra Born or MG4, the Renault Megane E-Tech's electric motor powers the front wheels.
 That means it doesn't feel quite as agile, but it's set up for comfort rather than sportiness - and we kinda like that."

-Renault Megane E-Tech Review 2023: rear dynamic
+Renault Megane E-Tech Review: rear dynamic

-Even with the huge 20-inch alloy wheels of our Renault Megane E-Tech Techno test car, it rides surprisingly well for a heavy electric car.
+Even with the huge 20-inch alloy wheels of our Renault Megane E-Tech Iconic test car, it rides surprisingly well for a heavy electric car.
 We're far too used to EVs crashing over broken road surfaces, but the Megane E-Tech deals with potholes and speed bumps almost as well as a softy-sprung petrol car.

 For a relatively high-riding car, the Megane E-Tech remains pretty flat in corners, too, although you're going to want to look at the sporty Cupra Born instead if you're keen for an electric car with a dose of athleticism.